Mindful Workday Routine: A Practical Guide for Tasks, Meetings, Breaks, and Shutdown

 5. Close the workday with a shutdown note and one conscious transition.
 Write tomorrow’s first task, then leave the desk on purpose.

-For beginners, a phone timer set for 5 minutes often works better than an ambitious hour-long plan.
+For beginners, a short, clearly bounded practice often works better than an ambitious hour-long plan.
+A nurse on break might use the warmth of a ceramic mug, three slow breaths, or the feeling of cold fingertips softening as a simple anchor.
 Mindful.net supports this with guided short practices and plain instructions.

 Workday mindfulness routine comparison for email, deep work, meetings, and logoff